|We wrap the bed mattresses and dinette

 Take the weight off the tires of the camper by securely placing jack stands or legs or whatever lifting device you have under the trailer.
 Place cinderblocks or bricks under the lifting device if your unit is on soft ground.
 While you may want to place a smaller trailer on its legs, a larger unit may stabilize better on heavy-duty jack stands.
 The main thing is to cover tires so the sun won’t dry rot them.

 Here’s something that often gets forgotten.
 Make a list of things that you’ll need to replace or fix for the next season.
 Lists.
 I live by lists.
-Find some of my ideas for lists and schedules here.
 When the kids melt things over the campfire, I add the item to my “replace list.”
 When a plastic plate cracks, I add it to the replace list.
 A leaky potty or stove problem?
 On the fix or replace list.
 Kids too big for their sleeping bags?
 Replace list.
 Not enough forks?
 I think you get the idea.

 Many times when families finish camping for the season, they congratulate themselves for surviving another season of camping with the family and don’t want to think about camping until next year.
 I understand this.
 We’re guilty of it too—especially when the children were little.
 But the better you store and care for your camping equipment, the more camping adventures you will share with your family, and the more memories you will have to treasure for a lifetime.